unfetter-discover/unfetter/README.md

 from source, then you will need to clone all the repos in [unfetter-discover](https://www.github.com/unfetter-discover) and use the `docker-compose.development.yml` config file.

-### Case 1: Build from Docker Hub.
+### Case 1: Either.....build from Docker Hub.
 Normal Use Case

 You will only need to clone the unfetter project.
 Then, run docker-compose with default arguments.
 First, go into your working directory that you want